Physical Address

 With more people working from home, business centers see far fewer random drop-ins and walk-in clients.
 This makes it harder to organically grow memberships and revenue.

-The obstacles business centers face seem daunting, perhaps even insurmountable.
+The obstacles business centres face seem daunting, perhaps even insurmountable.
 However, by systematically analyzing and addressing each challenge, it is possible to develop effective solutions that drive growth even in the most hostile business climates.
 Some potential ways business centers can overcome common challenges include:

 To attract clients seeking flexibility, redesign fixed office layouts to include more open coworking areas, bookable meeting rooms, private phone booths, and reservable private offices.
 This allows clients to only pay for the precise workspace they need.